-Dear Members of the Ark and Dove Community,
+Dear Friends and Members of the Ark and Dove Community,

 Peace of Christ,